kalinpatel/Portfolio-Half/data/other/mdl/readme.md

 - **Use** the build command `npx staticrypt data/pages/FOLDER/page.html PASSWORD -o data/pages/FOLDER/page.html`
 - **Edit** the `page.html` file using [StackEdit](https://stackedit.io/app#).
 - **Publish** the code generated from StackEdit export by replacing the content of the page.
 - **Link** to the page.
-Link to `/data/pages/FOLDER` for the unprotected page.
+Remove the protection code from Netlify for the unprotected page (comment the code in the document for future use).
 Link to `/data/pages/FOLDER/index.html` for the user to see the gated content message and continue to the login page.
 Link to `/data/pages/FOLDER/page.html` if the user is already aware of the gated content and should go directly to the passphrase entry.